donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 <!-- Because the ASR model is exposed to the LM throughout training, it learns to rely on the LM for linguistic information while dedicating its own capacity to mapping acoustic features into text.
 This disentanglement allows even relatively small decoders to perform well.   -->

 Shallow fusion's appeal lies in its simplicity and flexibility, as it requires no additional training of the base ASR model.
 Instead, you incorporate predictions from an external language model directly at inference time, blending the acoustic model's view of the audio with the language model's understanding of domain-specific text.
-Importantly, the only data needed to build or adapt the external language model is unstructured text, which can be collected far more easily than transcribed audio and used in a self-supervised training setup.
+Importantly, the only data needed to build or adapt the external language model is unstructured text, which can be collected far more easily than audio transcriptions.

 However, the approach introduces its own challenges.
 If the language model is weighted too heavily, it may bias transcriptions toward plausible but incorrect tokens; too lightly, and the domain benefits are lost.
 Tuning the weighting factor for the external model often requires domain-specific adjustment.
 In addition, shallow fusion increases inference cost since predictions must run through a second model<sup>2</sup>.
 These trade-offs make it essential to understand the method's failure modes before deploying it in practice.